kathamer/MuchToolkit/README.md

 ### Installing
 [!!]
 MuchToolkit only works with Linux!
 (For now)

-First, you need to install Click and Coinmarketcap.
+First, you need to install Click, Coinmarketcap, and Pyqrcode.
 Type `pip3 install click`

 Once that has finished, type `pip3 install coinmarketcap`